JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Installing-Prerequisites.md

 `export PATH="/usr/local/go/src/github.com/JonaAlbrecht/fabric/fabric-samples/bin:$PATH"`

+We need to add the fabric binary executables that we will download in a minute to our path variable.

 Exit the editor using "ctrl + x" , confirm the changes with "y" and hit enter to exit Next, open the .bashrc file using the nano editor and enter all above lines at the bottom of this file as well: